warmspringwinds/mspaint_gan/README.md

 In some way extends DragGan by adding color controls.

-Work done durinng PhD at JHU.
+Work done during PhD @ JHU.

 # Examples